The Trusted Data Observatory will serve as a central hub, making reliable information easier to find, understand, and use.

 Introducing the Trusted Data Observatory (TDO)

-Support discoverability, comparability, and accessibility of trusted data
+Support the discoverability, accessibility, and reuse of trusted data.

-Bring together existing national (meta-)data platforms and those of international organizations
+Bring together existing national and international metadata platforms.

 Is a TDO feasible?